MicrosoftDocs/azure-media-services/media-services/latest/stream-live-tutorial-with-api.md

 ### Create a live output

 Live outputs start when they're created and stop when they're deleted.
 When you delete the live output, you're not deleting the output asset or content in the asset.
-The asset with the recording will be available for on-demand streaming as long as it exists and there is a streaming locator associated with it.
+The asset with the recording is available for on-demand streaming as long as it exists and there's a streaming locator associated with it.

 <!-- REPACE SAMPLE CODE: Use region name “CreateLiveOutput” -->